 My country, Mirrah, is a country surrounded by various others and always simply in the midst of wars.
 So you’re recognized as coming of age by joining an order of knights and distinguishing yourself on the battlefield.

-Most seem to start as standard life infantry for their local lord from a very young age and spend most of their youth training their technique or fighting on the front lines.
+Most seem to start as standard light infantry for their local lord from a very young age and spend most of their youth training their technique or fighting on the front lines.
 If they survive a few battles and earn some achievements in the process, they can be promoted to the lord’s knights.
 While this may seem relatively easy to accomplish, the training leading up to it likely prepared them for this advancement.
 In order to master this traditional order’s unique sword technique, recruits must meet a high skill cap, so all of them either have the talent or put in the effort to earn their vows to the feudal lord.
 The Mirrah Knights are the elite, glorious defenders armed with both the strength and experience to hold back the enemy.
 And as their shields decorated with what appear to be blazing flames signify, they have not only the power to survive but the resolution to die for their country.
 Rising through the ranks in Mirrah doesn’t automatically better your chances at survival, but it does afford you some glory and luxuries that your common peasant in the army couldn’t ever dream of.

 The knights wear finely-sewn hats and vests and the like while off the battlefield.
 Such fancy clothes are just for pure pomp and etiquette, but they still show off the knights’ riches and status.
 Mirrah knights live better than anyone born among the poor — the rewards for their merits, loyalty, and everyday hazards of the job.
 It’s also doubles as a lure for the able but needy wanting to escape destitution.
 In terms of style, the clothes resemble renaissance Spain, which is the intent.
 According to game director Yui Tanimura in the Dark Souls II: Design Works interview, Lucatiel’s design had originally been intended for a Don Quixote-type character before the idea was scrapped and recycled during the game’s turbulent development.
 This distinctly Spanish flair could be why the name Mirrah (ミラ) resembles the Spanish word mirar (ミラル) meaning “to look” or “watch” — fitting for a country always on guard against enemy invasion.
 And this culture certainly goes beyond just Lucatiel, for the rapier forged by a Mirrah blacksmith is dubbed Espada Ropera — the formal Spanish name for rapiers meaning “dress sword”, complementing the knights’ fancy clothes.